Careen840/Hotel-Revenue-Analysis/README.md

 - Hotel Revenue is growing by year, with City hotels been booked more than resort hotels.
 - Throughout the years parking spaces are more needed in Resort Hotels by 2.8% compared to City Hotels.

+## Demo

+To view the dashboard click the pdf file above.